lahiri-phdworks/cuda-samples/README.md

 #### Freeglut

 Freeglut is an open-source software library that serves as a replacement for the original OpenGL Utility Toolkit (GLUT).
 Its primary purpose is to make it easier for developers to create and manage windows containing OpenGL contexts, as well as handle input from devices like the mouse, keyboard, and joystick, across a wide range of platforms.
-To set up Freeglut on a Windowson on ARM system, you need to build freeglut on your system, and copy the freeglut.lib into the folder `./Common/lib/x64` and copy the freeglut.dll file into the `./bin/win64/${BUILD_TYPE}` execution folder.
+To set up Freeglut on a Windowson on ARM system, you need to download the source from [Freeglut website](https://freeglut.sourceforge.net/), build freeglut on your system, and copy the freeglut.lib into the folder `./Common/lib/x64` and copy the freeglut.dll file into the `./bin/win64/${BUILD_TYPE}` execution folder.

 #### Vulkan